Mastering the Seven Basic Quality Improvement Tools

 His areas of specialization include Quality Assurance, ISO 9001:2015, Lean, Six Sigma, Risk Management, QMS Audits, Supplier Quality Surveillance, Supplier Pre-qualification, Construction Quality, Mechanical Inspection and Quality Training.

-His professional qualification/certifications include:
+His professional qualifications/certifications include:

 • ASQ-CSSBB, Certified Six Sigma Black Belt